mossbanay/Psychology-3-4/Questions/Chapter6.md

 #### According to the serial position effect, which names are you most likely to remember and why?

-The employees you are first introduced to and the employees you are last introduced to as a result of the primacy and recency effects respectively.
+Due to the serial position effect, it is expected that you will remember the names of the employees you are first introduced to and the employees you are last introduced to best.
+This is a result of the higher level of attention paid to the first few employees (allowing their names to be encoded into LTM) and the lingering of the last few employees within STM.
+Employees who were introduced in the middle are unlikely to be as well recalled unless their name stood out from the rest (e.g. the same name as a family member or friend).

 # Learning Activity 6.12

 #### What is chunking?

-Chunking refers to the grouping of seperate pieces of information into one 'chunk', a single unit.
+Chunking refers to the grouping of seperate pieces of information into one larger 'chunk' of information.

 #### How does chunking increase the capacity of the STM?

-Rather than memorising seperate elements, it is more efficient to remember chunks, which contain two or more pieces of information.
+When using chunks, organising discrete items into groups allows them to be stored as one unit, allowing 9 or more items to be stored despite the 7 ± 2 limit.

 ---